Earth Day 2017

 Still, there is an alarming statistic.
 Many unwanted animals which cannot be sold or are not even allowed to be fished are getting caught in the big fish nets.

 The conservation group Oceana tells that about 40 % of the total world catch is unintentional but of course once caught, it hardly has a chance of surviving, Those dolphins, seabirds, and turtles only find a sad ending.
+Also abandoned fishing nets plus all the waste which is floating in the oceans form a big hazard to marine life.

 Unwanted Microbeads in wastewater